sergiusens/snappy-docs/core/install-solus.md

 snapd packages for Solus are available from the official distribution repositories.

+## Solus 3 (and above)

+Solus includes snapd by default starting with the Solus 3 release.
+No installation steps are required and you can use snapd directly.

+### For older versions

 Ensure your packages are up to date and install the snapd package with:

 ```